petermg/TheOcularMigraineMCP/metadata/README.md

 `apps/<android.package.name>.json` records for runtime use; observation timestamps remain only in the aggregate index so routine daily runs do not rewrite every per-package file.

+`collector-diagnostics.json` is generated alongside the index on every collector run.
+It records whether SideQuest/OculusDB/Meta Store discovery succeeded, the Meta IDs discovered from SideQuest and the configured Meta Store sections, and any Meta IDs for which package-name resolution returned no package or raised an error.
+This file is intended for diagnosing coverage holes such as a current Store app that never receives an `apps/<package>.json` record; it is not consumed by the Android app.

+The SideQuest collector request deliberately sends `Origin: https://sidequestvr.com`, matching the browser-origin requirement of the current SideQuest search endpoint.
+SideQuest remains the preferred third-party source; OculusDB is still retained only as lower-priority historical/delisted gap filling.

 The included `.github/workflows/update-tom-app-metadata.yml` runs the collector daily and can also be started manually.
 After this repository is published, point **Settings → App Library & Artwork → Advanced resolver updates** at the raw metadata base path, for example: